Everyday, Again

 The pure energy and youthful exuberance of the song are infectious.
 But it is the story in the song that appeals to me even more.

-Adapted (and changed considerably) from the original German legend of ‘The Twelve Dancing Princesses’ compiled by Brothers Grimm, the song recounts the agonizing despair of a young Queen as she yearns to break free from a life governed by societal norms and pleads with the King to take away all her riches in exchange of a carefree existence filled with joyous love.
+Adapted (and changed considerably) from the original German legend of ‘The Twelve Dancing Princesses’ compiled by Brothers Grimm, the song recounts the agonizing despair of a young Queen as she yearns to break free from a life stifled by societal norms and pleads with the King to take away all her riches in exchange of a carefree existence filled with joyous love.

 Woven beautifully into the narrative of the film, the song befittingly conveys the emotional turmoil of the heroine who rebels against her loveless marriage and desires the tempestuous thrill of unbridled passion with her lover.
 The song refrain: Hawa, hawa!
 (Wind, wind!) is her cry for freedom.